Quality and years of healthy life are improved for adults over age 65.

 The Healthy Aging Leadership Team seeks to improve the health of older adults in our community by promoting good nutrition and physical activity.
 Our ultimate goal is to improve risk factors and to reduce the burden of diabetes, and heart disease and other chronic diseases in this age group.
 These are the priorities for older adults identified in the health needs assessment process for our community.

 Nearly 3 out of 4 Americans aged 65 and older have diabetes or pre-diabetes, but many know it.
 People who are age 65 and older on Medicare can get a free test for diabetes once a year.
 You can also talk to your doctor or other health care provider about things you can do to help prevent or delay diabetes.
 Knowing is better than not knowing.
 CLICK HERE for more information.

 The Team strives to work with other local organizations and agencies as much as possible, and coordinates with the Advancing Health and Wellness Leadership Team in the areas of obesity, diabetes,heart disease, and cancer.

-Immunization greatly reduces illness and deaths due to influenza.
-With the aging of our population, more adults will be at risk for this major cause of illness and death from these diseases.
+Immunization greatly reduces illness and deaths due to influenza and pneumonia.
+With the aging of our population, more adults will be at risk for illness and death from these diseases.
 Influenza and pneumonia vaccines are covered by Medicare, so immunizing more older adults is possible.
-The Flu Action Team, as a sub-group of the Healthy Aging Leadership Team, is working on strategies to help Carroll County meet the Healthy People 2020 objective that 90% of non-institutionalized adults aged 65 and older are vaccinated every year against influenza, and 90% of all adults aged 65+ are vaccinated against pneumonia.
+The Immunization Action Team, as a sub-group of the Healthy Aging Leadership Team, is working on strategies to help Carroll County meet the Healthy People 2020 objective that 70% of non-institutionalized adults and older are vaccinated every year against influenza, and 90% of all adults aged 65+ are vaccinated against pneumonia.

 Seniors on the Go Aging and Disabilities Expo